Contraceptives (different kinds of birth control) are used to prevent pregnancy.

 What about emergency contraception?

-The SHC carries Plan B, an emergency contraceptive sometimes called the “morning after pill”.
+The SHC carries Plan B and Ella, emergency contraceptives sometimes called the “morning after pill”.

 For more information about birth control methods see: Planned Parenthood